tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/state_ops.md

     `GraphKeys.TRAINABLE_VARIABLES` (see tf.Variable).
 *  <b>`collections`</b>: List of graph collections keys to add the Variable to.
     Defaults to `[GraphKeys.VARIABLES]` (see tf.Variable).
+*  <b>`validate_shape`</b>: If False, allows the variable to be initialized with a value of unknown shape.
+If True, the default, the shape of initial_value must be known.

 ##### Returns: